Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Once the auditor uploads the report, the taxpayer needs to approve it in their login portal.
 If it’s not approved, everything needs to be done again until it’s approved.

-It’s important to file the tax audit report before the due date of filing the income tax return.
+It’s important to file the tax audit report before the tax audit due date of filing the income tax return.
 For taxpayers involved in international transactions, the due date is November 30th of the following year.
 For other taxpayers, it’s September 30th of the following year.
 The year after that is called the assessment year.

 Conclusion

-Thus, we hope that we have adequately addressed your concern.
+Tax audit due date, we hope that we have adequately addressed your concern.
 If you require further assistance, please do not hesitate to contact us; we will be pleased to assist you as much as possible.

 Subscribe to our newsletter blogs